-We construct a VC syndicate composition index (VCCI) that captures the degree of overlap of VC syndicate members across financing rounds within an entrepreneurial firm.
-The composition index is defined as follows: C $\frac{P}{-C} = \frac{C}{-P}$ , where $VC{i,j}$ represents the VC investor i investing in round j, NVC is the number of VC investors investing the entrepreneurial firm across all financing rounds, and NROUNDS is the number of financing rounds the entrepreneurial firm receives.
-The VC composition index VCCI increases as the overlap of VC investors across various financing rounds increases.
-For example, if an entrepreneurial firm is financed by a VC syndicate consisting of the same set of VC investors throughout all financing rounds, VCCI equals one.
+We construct a VC syndicate composition index (VCCI) that captures the degree of overlap of VC syndicate members across financing rounds within apents preneurial firm.
+The composition index is defined as follows: VCCI= $\binom{n}{l-1} \binom{l}{j-1} VC{l,j}$ /(NVC × NROUNDS), where $VC{l,j}$ represents the VC investor l investing in round l, NVC is the number of VC investors investing in the entrepreneurial firm across all financing rounds, and NROUNDS is the number of financing rounds the entrepreneurial firm receives.
+The VCCI increases as the overlap of VC investors across various financing rounds increases.
+For example, if an entrepreneurial firm is financed by a VC syndicate consisting of the same set of VC investors throughout all financing rounds, the VCCI equals 1.